top of page

 Consultant’s Perspective: What Works

-• Asset-light expansion models (franchising, partnerships)
+• Asset-light expansion models (franchising, partnerships).

 3. Trust Gap: The Make-or-Break Factor

 In healthcare, trust is the product.
+Despite certifications, many patients still question:

-• Report accuracy
+• Report accuracy.

-• Lab hygiene and safety standards
+• Lab hygiene and safety standards.

-• Empathy and communication
+• Empathy and communication.

 Trust is no longer assumed; it must be demonstrated.